openSUSE/news-o-o/_posts/2014-01-16-opensuse-forums-back-on-line.markdown

 openSUSE has used vBullentin forum software for a very long time.
 While we haven't always been happy with it, the issues never prompted us to put in the (substantial!) time and effort required to move to another solution.

 On January 7, 2014, we received word from [The Hacker News](http://thehackernews.com) that our public forums were compromised and defaced by a cracker exploiting a zero day flaw in the underlying vBulletin forum software (vBulletin 4.2.1).
 A Pakistani cracker has claimed responsibility.
-According to The Hacker News, the cracker confirmed that he/she uploaded a PHP shell to the openSUSE Forum server using a private vBulletin™s zero-day exploit, that allows him/her to browse, read or overwrite any file on the Forum server without root privileges.
+According to The Hacker News, the cracker confirmed that he/she uploaded a PHP shell to the openSUSE Forum server using a private vBulletinâ€™s zero-day exploit, that allows him/her to browse, read or overwrite any file on the Forum server without root privileges.